anandaworldwide/ananda-library-chatbot/.remember/memory/self.md

         or attr.startswith("data-")
         or attr.startswith("on")
         or attr.startswith("aria-")):
-        # Remove attribute but keep the tag for formatting
+        del tag.attrs[attr]  # Remove attribute but keep the tag
 ```